folutade/KnowThatYouAnointed/content/posts/the-party.md

 * The phrase “went over their head” refers to a situation in which a speaker says something that the listener does not understand, usually because what the speaker said was too complex or because the listener is not refined or thoughtful enough to understand.

-* On the surface it seems that Lecrae is saying that many of his listeners will probably not understand all the terminology or references in the previous lines.
+* On the surface, it seems that Lecrae is saying that many of his listeners will probably not understand all the terminology or references in the previous lines.

-* At the same time, Lecrae is also recycling lines from “Always Knew”, the opening track to Lecrae’s 2017 album, *All Things Work Together*.
+* At the same time, Lecrae is also recycling lines from “Always Knew,” the opening track to Lecrae’s 2017 album, *All Things Work Together*.

   * *I know **this might go over some heads**
   But I come from being *government fed**